Structured Data Clear Signing Format

 }

 This snippet introduces an enumeration describing the displayable values of an integer parameter used to represent multiple modes of interest rates.
-It can be referenced using the path $.metadata.enums.interestRateMode
+It can be referenced using the path $.metadata.enums.interestRateMode.

 {